predix-ui/predix-ui/_pages/develop/vis/configure-toolbar.md

 }
 ```

-We then listen on the px-modal for a close event and move back the chart where it initially was and restore the toolbar to the one item configuration:
+We then listen on the `px-modal` for a "close" event, then move the chart back to where it initially was and restore the toolbar to the one item configuration:

 ```javascript